- We have strong links with health and social care providers

-Communities are being changed by the revolutionary work in public health initiatives - do you want to be part of it?
+Communities are being changed by the revolutionary work in public health initiatives - do you want to be a part of it?

 If you want to work in the public health industry, our degree has a strong focus on graduate employment so you can make a direct impact on the national community.
 Our degree will help you gain the vital knowledge and experience required to submit your portfolio to become a registered public health practitioner via the UK Public Health Register.

 With the expert guidance of our research-active tutors, you will explore strategies that will improve the UK's health.
 These include social change, targeting inequalities and, designing and implementing public policies.
 You will also investigate the impact of new services, better housing and local regeneration schemes.

 We pride ourselves on a vibrant student experience, employing creative teaching methods and assessment techniques.
 Our degree provides access to world-class research and well-equipped facilities to support all your activities.

 The highlight for many students is the work placement opportunity in your final year where you will spend time working with potential future employers.
 Many students have been offered paid work with their host employer as a result.
 Our commitment to students doesn't end with graduation; we are continually developing links with health and social care providers to help our graduates into work.
 We also have close links with professional bodies that represent the national public health workforce.

 Each of the core subjects featured within our degree will stir the passions of anyone who has a strong sense of fairness.
 Our programme is multidisciplinary, reflecting central government policies in public health.